Student Recruitment

 Some students may have already started an award and be keen to continue it.
 You could have an area Facebook group for each award to allow members to connect, ask questions and support each other.

-Make sure they’re receiving any local area emails and keep calendars up to date, so they know about any opportunities, like training days, upcoming camps or international adventures.
+Make sure they’re receiving any local area emails and keep calendars up to date, so they know about any opportunities, like learning days, upcoming camps or international adventures.
 Many students would love the chance to get involved with international travel!

 When students join your Section or Group, you could invite other volunteers to one of their sessions to meet them.